Mathu-lmn/fivem-cheatsheets/README.md

 # LUA CheatSheets for FiveM

-This repository contains a collection of cheat sheets and tutorials for LUA programming in the FiveM platform.
+This repository contains a collection of cheat sheets and tutorials for Lua programming in the FiveM platform.

 The cheat sheets cover topics such as basic syntax, data types, variables and functions, flow control, and FiveM specific functions.
 The tutorials provide a detailed explanation of these topics and include examples of working code.